 The day after the museum

 Museal episodes on the global future of museums

-All museums have been destroyed; everything, every collection has disappeared: A group of curators and museum directors from Africa, South America and Europe find themselves in a dystopian scenario and set out to discuss the issues at stake: if and how to rebuild museums and collections from scratch.
+All museums have been destroyed; everything, every collection has disappeared: A group of curators and museum directors from Africa, South America and Europe found themselves in a dystopian scenario and set out to discuss the issues at stake: if and how to rebuild museums and collections from scratch.
 Under these new circumstances, what would be exhibited, who would be the audience, what would be the objective?
-How will the museum of the future look like?
+How would the museum of the future look like?

 A performative symposium of the Goethe-Institut São Paulo and the German Federal Cultural Foundation with Marion Ackermann, Zdenka Badovinac, Övül Durmusoglu, Yilmaz Dziewior, Marina Fokidis, Anna-Catharina Gebbers, Matthias Mühling, Gabi Ngcobo, Luiza Proença , Marcelo Rezende who have continuously met over the last three years as part of the project “Museal Episodes” to discuss about the global future of museums.

 To this end, 17 internationally renowned museum directors and curators from Brazil and other countries were invited to the Museum of Modern Art in Bahia (Salvador, Brazil) from 14 to 17 October 2015.
 Marcelo Rezende, director of the Museum of Modern Art in Bahia, hosted the first “Museum Episode” based on the slogan “Bring Your Museum to My Museum”.
 You can read the participants’ reports here.

 Meeting in La Paz and Santa Cruz (Bolivia)